 The natural order presented in Scripture is that a person becomes a believer in Jesus, receives baptism, and then regularly begins taking Communion with other believers as a follower of Christ.
 Taking Communion before being baptized would appear to be an exception to the rule, since the New Testament pattern involved being baptized right after believing in Jesus.

-As a result, many churches and denominations today require baptism in order to take Communion in their church.
-Even many churches that allow non-members to participate in Communion request only baptized believers in Christ to take part in their Communion service.
+As a result, some churches and denominations today require baptism in order to take Communion in their church.
+Even some churches that allow non-members to participate in Communion request only baptized believers in Christ to take part in their Communion service.
 This is done in order to take the Lord's Supper in a worthy manner (1 Corinthians 11:27-29).

 Beyond these guidelines, Scripture provides no exact details regarding the order of baptism and Communion.
 Instead, those involved in either practice are to be those who have professed faith in Jesus Christ.